benwaar/ai-prompt-engineering/README.md

 Prompt-engineering exercise using ChatGPT and DALL·E to create a card-back image for the "Utala" Trading Card Game.

-This repository stores the prompt resources and rendered assets produced while iterating on the card-back design.
+This repository stores prompt resources, macros, and rendered assets produced while iterating on the card-back design.

 ## Contents